Prospect Heights Public Library District

 Since all political, religious, and social opinions should be represented in a public library, no group or individual will be permitted to impose a partisan emphasis upon the library’s collection.
 Frankness of language, a widespread and contemporary phenomenon, will never, in itself be considered sufficient justification to remove or restrict library materials.

-Donations from library patrons are gratefully received.
-If accepted, the donated items become the unrestricted property of the Prospect Heights Public Library District and may be disposed of in various ways at the discretion of the Executive Director in accordance with Illinois statutes.
-The Library does not provide appraisals of donated items.
-The Library will provide a receipt to serve as proof of donation.
+The Library does not seek donations.
+Any donated items become the unrestricted property of the Prospect Heights Public Library District and may be disposed of in various ways at the discretion of the Executive Director in accordance with Illinois statutes.
+The Library does not provide appraisals for donated items.

 The Board of Trustees of Prospect Heights Public Library District endorses and promotes the American Library Association in the following statements: